 Note that the proposed transmission corridor requires more detailed design work that is not in scope for this FEAS.
 Below are a few highlighted issues that could significantly impact the estimate for this project:

-- The requirement for easements and structure relocations. - The 99W-Bridgewater substation is congested and issues with implementation may be discovered.
-No major issues were found in this preliminary review, however detailed design could potentially find issues resulting in increased scope. - Issues with implementation may also be discovered at the 30W-Souriquois • substation.
+- The requirement for easements and structure relocations. - Issues with implementation may be discovered at the 132H-Spider Lake substation.
+No major issues were found in this preliminary review, however, detailed design could potentially find issues resulting in increased scope.